-Do You Want More Conversions From Your PPC Campaign?
+How to Get More Conversions From Your PPC Campaign

 In the majority of search marketing markets, Google Adwords provides the best opportunity for businesses to get their products and services exposure to their target market.
 When the platform was first launched, it was easy to buy traffic at a cheap price.
 However, due to Adwords’ bid model, prices have soared over the last 14 years from $0.20 per click to upwards of $100 a click in some industries.